Top 5 Items Couples Wish They Registered For

 Photos courtesy of

-Couples registering for wedding gifts may want to listen in to the summary of results from a national survey conducted for Erie Insurance before choosing gifts for their registries.
+Couples registering for wedding gifts may want to listen closely to the results from a national survey conducted for Erie Insurance before choosing gifts.
 The survey asked about items couples didn’t register for but now wish they had, as well as gifts they are still glad they registered for versus ones they regret.
-It also asked respondents about their most unusual wedding gifts, their attitudes on various etiquette topics including registering for money and their advice to other couples registering today.
-Common registry items people didn’t register for but now wish they had included a robotic vacuum cleaner, an air fryer and lawn equipment.
-Below is a list of the top five items couple’s wished they had registered for:
+It also asked respondents about their most unusual wedding gifts, their attitudes on various gifting etiquette topics, including registering for money and their advice to other couples registering today.

 When asked to name their favorite gift that they registered for and received, one person said an elephant ride; another said a trip to Paris, and another said his and hers matching bathrobes.
 Regarding items people most regretted registering for, write-in answers included a back scratcher, dog seat covers, and “too many casserole dishes.”